greymd/tmux-xpanes/README.md

  - It newly creates a window **on the existing active session**.
  - In addition, it separates the window into multiple panes.
  - Finally, the window will be active.

+You can use the -x option to create the panes in the current window.

+You can use the -r option to reuse the existing panes in the current window.
+It is useful if you want to rerun commands in an existing layout previously created by -x.

 ### [Pipe mode] Inside of tmux session & Accepting standard input